 Pork Belly Burrito Bowl

-- 1 lb pork belly (cooking prep described above)
+- 1 lb pork belly cooking prep described in notes

 - 1 tbsp butter